 While many with scoliosis mistakenly believe there is no treatment option available to them or that as an adult their scoliosis cannot be treated, Baylor Scott & White Scoliosis Center offers new hope.

 Great advances in the diagnosis and treatment of scoliosis have been made in recent years and the surgeons on the medical staff of Baylor Scott & White Regional Medical Center at Plano offer each scoliosis patient advanced treatment.
 To date, we have treated more than 3,000 patients with a success rate few others can claim.

-At Baylor Scoliosis Center, we also understand that our patients are dealing with more than the physical challenges of scoliosis, they’re coping with the emotional challenges as well.
+At BSW Center, we also understand that our patients are dealing with more than the physical challenges of scoliosis, they’re coping with the emotional challenges as well.
 One of the most powerful ways we’ve found to help patients considering scoliosis surgery is to hear other people’s experiences.

 Ways Your Scoliosis Might Be Treated